home-assistant/home-assistant.io/source/_docs/troubleshooting_general.markdown

 You need to identify the issue in the configuration files and fix it there.
 The issue could be caused by something as simple as an invalid YAML file.

-- If you are running Home Assistant Operating system, you can install an add-on such as VS code to edit the configuration file if needed.
+- If you are running Home Assistant Operating System, you can install an add-on such as VS code to edit the configuration file if needed.
 - If you are still logged in, you can [edit your configuration](/docs/configuration/#editing-configurationyaml).
   - In the Home Assistant user interface, open the add-on you usually use and edit the configuration file.
 - Restart Home Assistant.